OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/07-OpenBCI_Hub.md

 Response: on failure to start ganglion ble driver `{"type":"impedance", "action": "start", "code": 419, "message": "failed to start driver"}`

 Only the Ganglion uses the `ble` and `bled112` as of today.
 Paired, with `start`, the `ble` will start a ble attempt to start the bluetooth low energy drivers.
-[Tutorial found on docs.openbci.com](http://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI#the-openbci-gui-hardwaredriver-setup-for-openbci_gui-and-openbcihub-ganglion-on-windows).
 When using CSR Dongle on Windows, it's very important for you to use Zadig tool as described in the [deprecated tutorial](https://github.com/OpenBCI/Docs/blob/master/Deprecated%20Docs/Setup_CSR_Dongle.md).
 This is not necessary for the BLED112 dongle.

 Example of `serial` for Cyton:
 `{"type":"protocol", "action": "start", "protocol": "serial"}`